RED WINGS (1-0-0) at HURRICANES (0-0-0)

 Big story: It may take fans some time to get used to seeing Detroit in the Eastern Conference, but the Red Wings wasted little time acclimating themselves by claiming a 2-1 win over the Buffalo Sabres in their season opener on Wednesday.
 They'll go for two in a row by serving as the visitor in Carolina's opening game, and the Hurricanes figure to have PNC Arena rocking.

-Samuelsson, limited to four games last season by injuries, contributed the season's first goal by redirecting a shot by Cory Emmerton.
+Samuelsson, limited to four games last season by injuries, scored the season's first goal by redirecting a shot by Cory Emmerton.

 "As a fourth line, your job is to be hard on teams, have the puck more than them and make it hard for them and when you score goals that just helps the team," Emmerton said.